-While in Moura visit the Water Tower Memorial, Miners Memorial and the Coal & Country Museum.
+While in Moura visit the Water Tower Mural, Miners Memorial, cute cafe's and pubs and the Coal & Country Museum.

 MOURA TO ROLLESTON 149KM | 1HR 30MIN

 Apex River Park, on the Dawson River is 7.5 km from Moura on the Dawson Highway.
 The park is a hub for the community and a focal point for annual events such as the Muddy Water Family Fishing Classic.
 For those who are after free camping facilities, the park has plenty of sites, a boat ramp and amenities.